Everdome Price Hits $0.0003 on Top Exchanges (DOME)

 About Everdome

 Everdome launched on December 27th, 2021.
 Everdome’s total supply is 91,138,706,366 tokens and its circulating supply is 26,985,148,315 tokens.
-Everdome’s official message board is everdome.io/news.
-Everdome’s official website is everdome.io.
+The official website for Everdome is everdome.io.
+The official message board for Everdome is everdome.io/news.
 Everdome’s official Twitter account is @everdome_io and its Facebook page is accessible here.

-It is usually not possible to purchase alternative cryptocurrencies such as Everdome directly using U.S. dollars.
-Investors seeking to acquire Everdome should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Coinbase or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Everdome using one of the aforementioned exchanges.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Everdome directly using U.S. dollars.
+Investors seeking to trade Everdome should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Coinbase or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Everdome using one of the exchanges listed above.

 Receive News & Updates for Everdome Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Everdome and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.